vickyboston20/SimpleCrud/README.md

 # Simple CRUD

-# Use this to store, create, retrieve, add, delete, update any data (modify to your needs)
+# Use this to store, create, retrieve, delete, update any data (modify to your needs)

 //----------------------------Application------------------------//